 ExxonMobil Engineering Scholarship

 The ExxonMobil Engineering Scholarship Program is intended to assist and encourage outstanding Hispanic college freshmen who plan to pursue a degree in engineering at U. S. post-secondary institutions.
 The program is sponsored by the Exxon Mobil Foundation and is administered by the LULAC National Educational Service Centers (LNESC).

 The ExxonMobil Engineering Scholarship Program will award one (1) national scholarship of $20,000, paid over four years, and twelve (12) $2,000 local scholarships to qualified high school seniors.
-Applicants must have a cumulative grade point average of 3.5 or better on a 4.0 scale or the equivalent; must have scored 29 or higher on the ACT test, or 1350 or higher on the SAT test; and plan to enroll full-time in an accredited college or university.
+Applicants must have a cumulative grade point average of 3.5 or better on a 4.0 scale or the equivalent, and plan to enroll full-time in an accredited college or university.